arlemi/watson-helper/README.md

 ## TODO

-- A little bit more of CSS
+- A little bit more of CSS - make the ui usable by everyone ([see here](http://www.afb.org/info/programs-and-services/technology-evaluation/creating-accessible-websites/123))
 - Bonus: Tamper/Greasemonkey plugin (might reach the limit for Visual Recognition too quickly...)